thsaravana/dagger-playground/errors.md

     <br>

-com.madrapps.dagger.component.module.binds.BindModule is listed as a module, but is not annotated with @Module
+BindModule is listed as a module, but is not annotated with @Module
 @Component(modules = BindModule.class)
 ^
 @Binds methods can only be present within a @Module or @ProducerModule